jina-ai/jina/docs/tutorials/video-search.md

 :date: Oct.
 19, 2021
 ```

-## Search Videos via Text

-In this tutorial, we create a video search system that retrieves the videos based on short text descriptions of the scenes.
+In this tutorial, we create a video search system that retrieves the videos based on short text descriptions of the contents.
 The main challenge is to enable the user to search videos _**without**_ using any labels or text information about the videos.

 <!--demo.gif-->
 ```{figure} ../../.github/images/tutorial-video-search.gif